CandelaOlha/CandelaOlha/README.md

 👋 Hi there!
 My name is Candela.
-I'm a UX designer and front-end developer from Buenos Aires, Argentina.
+I'm a web designer and front-end developer from Buenos Aires, Argentina.

 ## Education

 - Degree in Communications
-- Specialist in UX Design
 - Front-end developer
+- Passionate about design

 ## Technologies